openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 Explanation
 ***********

-``otx explain`` runs the explanation algorithm of a model on the specific dataset.
+``otx explain`` runs the explainable AI (XAI) algorithm of a model on the specific dataset.
 It helps explain the model's decision-making process in a way that is easily understood by humans.

 With the ``--help`` command, you can list additional information, such as its parameters common to all model templates: